thi-ng/umbrella/packages/meta-css/README.md

 The package includes a large number of useful specs in [/specs](https://github.com/thi-ng/umbrella/blob/develop/packages/meta-css/specs/).
 These are readily usable, but also are provided as starting point to define your own custom framework(s)...

-Currently, there are 940 CSS utility classes defined in MetaCSS base v0.7.0:
+Currently, there are 969 CSS utility classes (incl.
+0 templates) defined in "MetaCSS base" (v0.8.0):

 ### Classes by category